Tomas Tranströmer

 Tomas Tranströmer was born in Stockholm on April 15, 1931.
 He attended the University of Stockholm, where he studied psychology and poetry.

 One of Sweden’s most important poets, Tranströmer sold thousands of volumes in his native country, and his work has been translated into more than fifty languages.
-His books of poetry in English include The Blue House: Collected Works of Tomas Tranströmer (Copper Canyon Press, 2023), translated by Patty Crane; The Deleted World (Farrar, Straus and Giroux, 2011); New Collected Poems (Bloodaxe Books, 2011); The Sorrow Gondola (Green Integer, 2010); New Collected Poems (Bloodaxe Books, 2011); The Great Enigma: New Collected Poems (New Directions, 2003); The Half-Finished Heaven: The Best Poems of Tomas Tranströmer (Graywolf Press 2001), translated by Robert Bly and named after a collection that was released in 1962; New Collected Poems (Bloodaxe Books, 1997); For the Living and the Dead (HarperCollins, 1995); Baltics (Oyez, 1975); Paths (Författarförlaget, 1973); and Windows and Stones: Selected Poems (University of Pittsburgh Press, 1972), an International Poetry Forum Selection and a runner-up for the National Book Award for translation; and Seventeen Poems (Bonnier, 1954).
+His books of poetry in English include The Blue House: Collected Works of Tomas Tranströmer (Copper Canyon Press, 2023), translated by Patty Crane; The Deleted World (Farrar, Straus and Giroux, 2011), translated by Robin Robertson; New Collected Poems (Bloodaxe Books, 2011); The Sorrow Gondola (Green Integer, 2010); New Collected Poems (Bloodaxe Books, 2011); The Great Enigma: New Collected Poems (New Directions, 2003); The Half-Finished Heaven: The Best Poems of Tomas Tranströmer (Graywolf Press 2001), translated by Robert Bly and named after a collection that was released in 1962; New Collected Poems (Bloodaxe Books, 1997); For the Living and the Dead (HarperCollins, 1995); Baltics (Oyez, 1975); Paths (Författarförlaget, 1973); and Windows and Stones: Selected Poems (University of Pittsburgh Press, 1972), an International Poetry Forum Selection and a runner-up for the National Book Award for Translation; and Seventeen Poems (Bonnier, 1954).

 In his later years, Tranströmer’s work gradually shifted from the traditional and ambitious nature poetry written in his early twenties toward a darker, personal, and more open verse.
 His work barrels into the void, striving to understand and grapple with the unknowable, searching for transcendence: “I am the place / where creation is working itself out,” he declares in his poem “The Outpost,” about which he wrote, “This kind of religious idea recurs here and there in my poems of late, that I see a kind of meaning in being present, in using reality, in experiencing it, in making something of it.”